You are seriously thinking about buying a Sapling Evaporator, but you have a few questions. Chances are, the answers are below!

 Should I firebrick my Sapling?

 This is a matter of personal choice.
 The benefits are heat retention and added protection for your barrel.
 The downside is a smaller firebox.
-There is such a thing as half-brick, which basically splits the difference.
 If you are curious about how to lay your brick in your barrel, you can watch us do it here.
 Sold on the idea?
 You can now purchase just the right amount of firebrick for a Sapling from us!

 Can I install my Sapling in a sugar house?

 Provided you consult your local fire warden and do it safely, yes!
-While the Sapling was designed for outdoor use, we have many customers who have installed their Saplings inside a shack or other outbuilding.
+While the Sapling was designed for outdoor use, we have many customers who have installed their Saplings inside an outbuilding.

 What kind of wood should I burn in the Sapling?